indirectjump/tc-spec-generator/snips/design_general__branding_guidelines.md

 ## Branding Guidelines
-(Pick any of the three options below)
+_Note: Pick any of the three options below_

 - Branding guidelines will be posted in the challenge forum.
 - Branding guidelines can be viewed here.